antimof/UxPlay/README.txt

 "dual OpenSSL/SSLeay" license should use the "Apache v2" OpenSSL-3.x,
 which is backwards-compatible with UxPlay.

-As a possible help for packaging the uxplay binary for distributions that do not allow linking GPL v3 code to OpenSSL-1.1.1, and have not yet provided OpenSSL-3.0.0 packages, "cmake -DSTATIC\_OPENSSL3=ON ...." will build uxplay that is statically linked to libcrypto.a that has been built from OpenSSL-3.x source, and installed in the default location (/usr/local/...); this can be uninstalled after UxPlay is compiled.

 An alternative is to replace the AES decryption code in lib/crypto.\[c,h\] (which is a wrapper for calls to OpenSSL's libcrypto) with a GPL implementation.